Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/113-cos12-03.webp#center\|Twig Blight]]

 The druid is poisoning the fermentation vats.
 The three westernmost vats contain poisoned wine, enough to fill a total of twenty barrels.
-Drinking the poisoned wine has the same effect as drinking a potion of poison.
+Drinking the poisoned wine has the same effect as drinking a [[5.
+Mechanics/Items/Potion Of Poison.md\|potion of poison]].
 Pouring antitoxin into a vat neutralizes the poison, but it also spoils the taste of the wine.
-Casting a purify food and drink spell on a vat neutralizes the poison without spoiling the wine.
+Casting a [[5.
+Mechanics/Spells/Purify Food And Drink.md\|purify food and drink]] spell on a vat neutralizes the poison without spoiling the wine.

 In addition to her animal skin gown and horned headdress, the druid wears necklaces of human teeth.
 If the characters attack the druid, she calls forth her twig blights.
 When that happens, the swarms of ravens descend from the rafters and begin attacking the blights.
 Each swarm tears apart one twig blight on each of its turns.